DevScope/devscope-botframeworkjs/README.md

 To install:

-* npm install //TODO: Get internal Url that has npm package
+* // TODO: Get internal Url that has npm package
+* npm install devscope-botframeworkjs

 To use: